ibrahimt0140/Final-Project-Generative-AI/README.md

 ## Project Overview

-This project demonstrates fine-tuning a pre-trained transformer-based MarianMT model (from Helsinki-NLP) for English-to-German translation using a small custom dataset.
+This project demonstrates Fine-tuning a pre-trained transformer-based MarianMT model (from Helsinki-NLP) for English-to-German translation using a small custom dataset.
 The goal is to adapt the general model slightly with specific training examples to improve translation quality on domain-specific sentences.

 ## Model and Tools